choojs/nanobeacon/README.md

 ### `ok = nanobeacon(url, [data])`
 Send a request with a payload to a remote host.

-If user has enabled Do Not Track (`window.navigator.doNotTrack`) then no beacon will be send and nanobeacon will return `false`.
+If user has enabled Do Not Track (`window.navigator.doNotTrack`) then no beacon will be sent and nanobeacon will return `false`.

 ## See Also
 - [dom/navigator/sendBeacon](http://devdocs.io/dom/navigator/sendbeacon)